Being Denied Unemployment in Tennessee

 Tennessee holds a fairly rigid list of requirements that applicants must meet in order to be considered for receiving unemployment benefits.
 Those who do not fall under these requirements, or who fail to continue to meet these requirements may find that they are denied unemployment benefits.
-One major factor in determining whether or not an applicant with have his or her unemployment compensation benefits denied is the manner in which they became unemployed.
+One major factor in determining whether or not an applicant will have his or her unemployment compensation benefits denied is the manner in which they became unemployed.
 For example, an applicant could not have separated from his or her job due to repeated misconduct, being unable to perform work duties or causing excessive damage to workplace property.

-Other factors that are taken into consideration during the claim process is the testimony from the petitioner’s former employer in regards to his or her termination, and any other documents or information which may have submitted at the time.
+Other factors that are taken into consideration during the claim process is the testimony from the petitioner’s former employer in regards to his or her termination and any other documents or information which may have submitted at the time.

-As soon as an applicant files his or her unemployment claim in Tennessee, the former employer will be notified and asked to either submit a formal testimony in writing, or to personally attend the unemployment insurance coverage claim hearing.
+As soon as an applicant files his or her unemployment claim in Tennessee, the former employer will be notified and asked to either submit a formal testimony in writing or to personally attend the unemployment insurance coverage claim hearing.
 It is the responsibility of the candidate’s former employer to prove the reason for his or her termination.
 In cases of wrongful termination, the petitioner’s former employer may be required to provide part of the applicant’s benefits package.
 However, if the former employer can prove that the applicant’s termination was not a case of wrongful termination, and came as a direct fault of the applicant, he or she will be denied unemployment benefits.
-Finally, if you were terminated at no fault of your own and would like to avoid having your Tennessee unemployment benefits denied, than it is best to ensure that any documents or information you have provided is correct, honest, and has all required dates and signatures.
+Finally, if you were terminated at no fault of your own and would like to avoid having your Tennessee unemployment benefits denied, then it is best to ensure that any documents or information you have provided is correct, honest, and has all required dates and signatures.

 What to Do If You Have Your Unemployment Compensation Benefits Denied in Tennessee